Maple syrup and more

 - Harvest elder flowers for a day for connoisseurs

-Source: On-site research with the support of Tourism Ontario and Tourism Ottawa
+Source Maple Syrup Production: On-site research with support from Tourism Ontario and Tourism Ottawa